thomassuedbroecker/ce-cns-problem/documentation/README.md

 **UNDER CONSTRUCTION**
 **------------------**

 > This project is related to the [Cloud Native Starter](https://github.com/ibm/cloud-native-starter) project.
-In the workshop we use a costomized version of the [security example](https://github.com/IBM/cloud-native-starter/blob/master/security/README.md).
+In the workshop we use a costomized version of the [security application example](https://github.com/IBM/cloud-native-starter/blob/master/security/README.md).

 ### Objectives

 After you complete this workshop, you'll have a basic understanding of the following:

   * Deploying an existing example microservices based application to `Code Engine`
       * See the usage of the `IBM Cloud Code Engine CLI` and `kubectl` in the bash script automation
   * Use the `Out-Of-The-Box` monitoring for the example application
   * Use the `Out-Of-The-Box` logging for the example application

 > _The scope of this workshop is not to explain every aspect of application running a application with `Code Engine`._